International response to the Spanish Civil War: Italy

 The Italians provided the "Corps of Volunteer Troops" (Corpo Truppe Volontarie).
 The use of the troops supported political goals of the German and Italian fascist leaderships, tested new tactics and provided combat experience so that troops would be prepared for any future war.

-The Italian contribution amounted to over 70,000 to 75,000 troops at the peak of the war.
-The involvement helped to increase Mussolini's popularity.
+The involvement in the war helped to increase Mussolini's popularity.
 The Italian military aid to Nationalists against the anticlerical and anti-Catholic atrocities committed by the Republicans was exploited by Italian propaganda targeting Catholics.
 On July 27, 1936, the first squadron of Italian airplanes, sent by Mussolini, arrived in Spain.
 The maximum number of Italians in Spain fighting for the Nationalists, was 50,000 in 1937.

-The government of Fascist Italy participated in the conflict by a body of volunteers from the ranks of the Italian Royal Army (Regio Esercito), Royal Air Force (Regia Aeronautica) and the Royal Navy (Regia Marina), which were formed into an expeditionary force, the Corps of Volunteer Troops (Corpo Truppe Volontarie, CTV).
+The government of Italy participated in the conflict by a body of volunteers from the ranks of the Italian Royal Army (Regio Esercito), Royal Air Force (Regia Aeronautica) and the Royal Navy (Regia Marina), which were formed into an expeditionary force, the Corps of Volunteer Troops (Corpo Truppe Volontarie, CTV).
 Italians also served in the Spanish-Italian Flechas Brigades and Divisions.
 The airborne component of Aeronautica pilots and ground crew were known as "Aviation Legion" (Aviazione Legionaria) and the contingent of submariners as Submarine Legion (Sottomarini Legionari).
 About 6,000 Italians are estimated to have died in the conflict.
 The New York Times correspondent in Seville, Frank L. Kluckhohn, reported on 18 August that "the presence of the Italian destroyer Antonio da Noli here means that an ally has come to help the insurgents".

 Mussolini sent massive material aid to Italian forces in Spain that included: